Tankyrase inhibition in alveolar epithelial repair and fibrogenesis

 Possible methods and techniques

-• Carry out experiments using human lung patient material.
+• Carry out experiments using human and rat lung patient material.

 • Isolation of lung cells and immune cell populations.